Enormous parcel volumes show no signs of slowing as Australians enjoy the convenience of online shopping .

 “We are providing this new amenity not just as a luxury convenience but as a necessity—it seemed that the number of parcel deliveries was growing by the day and we wanted a system that stopped parcels being left around our mailrooms and near the front door,” Kontis said.

 ▲ Parcel traffic causing headaches for apartment building staff and tenants.
+Parcel deliveries are often left in building foyers and lobbies.

 “The number of parcels and home deliveries increased substantially during Covid, and our lockers have kept up with the extra demand.
 Many residents appreciate the extra security and contactless service that the parcel lockers provide, Kontis said.
 “Overall we have been thrilled with the results—the My Parcel Locker devices have really simplified delivery, offering residents quick and secure access to packages, day or night.
 We will be including parcel delivery lockers in all of our future developments.”